American Soldier (song): Critical reception

 Ray Waddell, of Billboard magazine reviewed the song favorably, saying that Keith "makes his politics readily apparent on the gentle, powerful" song.

 Commercial performance

 "American Soldier" debuted at number 53 on the U.S. Billboard Hot Country Songs chart on the chart dated November 22, 2003, at the same time that Keith's previous single "I Love This Bar" was at number one.
-It was certified Platinum by the RIAA on December 10, 2013, slightly more than ten years after its release.
+It was certified Platinum by the Recording Industry Association of America (RIAA) on December 10, 2013, slightly more than ten years after its release.
 The song reached its millionth digital sales mark in the US in January 2017, and has sold 1,032,000 as of July 2017.

 Music video

 The music video was directed by Michael Salomon, and premiered on CMT on December 13, 2003.
 Toby Keith traveled to Edwards Air Force Base in Edwards, California to film the song's music video, featuring off-duty soldiers, reservists, and their families.
 The video begins with a man getting a phone call early one morning to go to war.
 He gets himself and his family ready in the morning, the service member acting like it's just another day, and they head off to a military base for him to leave for the war.
 He hugs his wife and kids, and gets on the plane, while his family watches sadly and wave goodbye from the gate as the plane leaves.
 The scenes are also intercut with soldiers from the Civil War, World War I, World War II, Vietnam, and Desert Storm.
 The video also features Keith performing in a military aircraft hangar.